bitcoindevkit/bitcoindevkit.org/content/blog/2021/fee_estimation_for_light_clients_part_2.md

 [^MAE]: MAE is Mean Absolute Error, which is the average of the series built by the absolute difference between the real value and the estimation.
 [^drift]: drift like MAE, but without the absolute value
 [^minimum relay fee]: Most node won't relay transactions with fee lower than the min relay fee, which has a default of `1.0`
-[^blocks target]: Conceptually similar to bitcoin core `estimatesmartfee` parameter called "blocks target", however, `confirms_in` is the real value not the desired target.
+[^blocks target]: Conceptually similar to Bitcoin Core `estimatesmartfee` parameter called "blocks target", however, `confirms_in` is the real value not the desired target.
-[^fast]: 14GB of compressed raw logs are processed and a compressed CSV produced in about 4 minutes.
+[^fast]: 14GB of compressed raw logs are processed and a compressed CSV is produced in about 4 minutes.

 [Part 1]: /blog/2021/01/fee-estimation-for-light-clients-part-1/
 [Part 2]: /blog/2021/01/fee-estimation-for-light-clients-part-2/